brianryer/portfolio/index.md

 ![View Master](assets/img/ib_view_master.png "Label Tag"){: .image-bullet.upit}

+ {:.inline-slogan}
-"It's not what you say, but how you say it." {: .inline-slogan}
+ "It's not what you say, but how you say it."

 Information design is the art and science of how you say it.